-When you ask Fleet System 2 to justify text (with the command "jul") it adds spaces between words until the line is long enough to reach the right margin.
-You can, however, as you are typing in text, use the command <SHIFT> <SPACE BAR> to create a "forced space" between two words which will tell Fleet Writer 3 to treat the two words as though they were a single word.
-A large "+" symbol will appear on the screen but it will print out as a normal space.
+When you ask Fleet System to justify text (with the command "jul") it adds spaces between words until the line is long enough to reach the right margin.
+You can, however, as you are typing in text, use the command <SHIFT> <SPACEBAR> to create a "forced space" between two words which will tell Fleet System to treat the two words as though they were a single word.
+A symbol will appear on the screen but it will print out as a normal space.